When Light Breaks In

 Final Thought

 Jesus doesn't just give you a flashlight for the next step.
-He is the Light for the whole journey.
+He's the Light for the whole journey.
 And when you walk in His light, you don't just find your way, you help others find theirs too.

 So, whether you're crafting content, leading teams, raising kids, or healing from a broken chapter, remember this: You're not meant to wander.
 You're called to follow.
-And where there is light, there is life.
+And where there's light, there's life.

 A Prayer for Clarity, Courage, and Calling